mvolkmann/blog/src/swift/swift-ui.md

 which is not possible in the default mode.
 Clicking this also triggers the Preview to resume if it is paused and rebuild the code.

+Output from `print` calls does not appear in the Debug area when interacting with a preview.

 To rotate the display to landscape mode, click the button above the display that contains